dougeby/IntuneDocs/intune-user-help/create-a-work-profile-and-enroll-your-device-in-intune-android.md

 	![Company Access Setup shows work profile and enrollment are complete](./media/andr-afw-company-access-setup-green-checks.png)

 12. On the **Company Access Setup complete** screen, tap **DONE**.
-You may have to complete additional steps if your IT admin has added other requirements.
+You may have to complete additional steps if your company support has added other requirements.

 	![Company Access Setup is complete](./media/andr-afw-company-access-setup-complete.png)